sarahaman/gutenbergHackerNLP/README.md

 ## Language Functions

 **TFIDF_Code:**
-:A script that calculates the TF - IDF (term frequency–inverse document frequency) of a tokenized RDD.
+A script that calculates the TF - IDF (term frequency–inverse document frequency) of a tokenized RDD.
 TF - IDF is used to illustrate how important a word or set of words are to a text sample.

 **functionAnalyses:**
               A script that calculates the most common nouns, pronouns, and adjectives for a text sample from Sentencify.
 The nouns are used to identify common characters, places, and things discussed in the text and are analyzed along with the topic analyses.